-It is always a good idea to plan your trip in advance checking schedules and routes using the links in our site.
-Following is a Sample Day Trip: Depart Bridgeport Station on the #620 bus at 8 am and catch a 9 am sailing to Swartz Bay where you can board a #70 Express bus at 11 am and be in downtown Victoria by lunchtime.
-Spend 3½ hours in Victoria before returning on the #70 Express bus at 3:40 pm and catch the 5 pm Ferry back to Tsawwassen.
-Catch a 7 pm #620 bus back to Bridgeport Station arriving at 7:40.
-That's a full day trip in just under 12 hours not counting your SkyTrain travel with a leisurely 3 hours sailing on the Ferry and 3½ hours to explore downtown Victoria.
-Total Adult travel cost is $9.75 - Translink Day Pass + $32.50* - BC Ferries round trip + $5.00-Victoria Bus Return = $47.25.
-Not bad for a full day of touring and well under ½ the price of doing the same trip on a Charter Bus which is only slightly faster.
+It's a good idea to plan your trip ahead, checking schedules and routes using the links on our site.
+The following is a suggested itinerary for your day trip from Vancouver to Victoria: Depart from Bridgeport Station on a #620 bus departing by 8 am and catch a 9 am sailing to Swartz Bay.
+Board a #70 Express bus (should be outside waiting) and be in Downtown Victoria by lunchtime.
+Spend 3½ hours in Victoria before returning to the ferry terminal on the #70 Express bus.
+Catch a 5 pm sailing back to Tsawwassen.
+Catch the next available #620 bus back to Bridgeport Station arriving about 7:45 pm.
+Transit buses are all scheduled to give you time to disembark and get to the bus before they depart.
+Most of the time there will be one waiting for you when you get off the ferry..
+That's a full day trip in under 12 hours (not counting your travel time on the SkyTrain) complete with a leisurely 3 hours of scenic sailing on the ferry and 3½ hours exploring downtown Victoria.
+You can depart earlier and return later for even more time in Victoria.

-*Ferry fares are subject to a small fuel surcharge which can vary, but is usually about $0.50 each way.
+*Ferry fares are subject to a small fuel surcharge, which can vary, but is usually about $0.50 each way.

 |BC Ferries - 'Walk on Fares' One Way between BC Mainland and Vancouver Island|

-|Adults 12 years and up||$16.25|
+|Adults 12 years and up||$18.50|

-|Children 5-11 years||$8.15|
+|Children 5-11 years||$9.25|

 |Infant under 5 years||Free|